syncfusion/blazor-docs/src/grid/datagrid/data-annotation.md

----
-title: "Data Annotation"
-component: "DataGrid"
-description: "Learn how to use data annotation in Blazor DataGrid to customize column options such as header and set validation using various attributes."
----

 # Data Annotation

 Data Annotations helps us to define rules to the model classes or properties to perform data validation and display suitable messages to end users.